-If the birth takes place before the expected delivery date, the part of the pre-natal period not taken is added to the post-natal period.
+• If the birth takes place before the expected delivery date, the part of the pre-natal period not taken is added to the post-natal period.
 If the birth takes place after the expected delivery date, the post-natal period is still 12 weeks.

-- Employees are entitled to Paternity leave expressed in the law by 'leave due to extraordinary circumstances' (congé extraordinaire), which gives them the right to take ten working days off in the case of the birth or adoption of a child.
-The first two days of leave are paid by the employer and cover 100 per cent of earnings; from the third day onwards, the leave is reimbursed to the employer by the state with a limit equal to five time the social minimum wage of an unqualified worker (€12,541.18 per month). - Paternity leave may be split, rather than taken all at once.
-If the leave is split, it must be taken within two months of the birth or adoption3. - Payments are taxed and subject to social contributions.
+- Employed and self-employed fathers, as well as any person recognised as a 2nd parent on the occasion of the birth of a child, are entitled to Paternity leave.
+Paternity leave is expressed in the law by 'leave due to extraordinary circumstances' (congé extraordinaire).
+It gives the right to take 10 working days off per child in the case of the birth or adoption of a child aged less than 16 years.
+The duration of 10 working days (80 hours) is reduced proportionally for workers who work less than 40 hours per week. - The first 2 days (16 hours) of leave are paid by the employer and cover 100 per cent of earnings; from the 3rd day (17th hour) onwards, the leave paid by the employer is reimbursed to the employer by the state (the Ministry overseeing Labor matters) with a limit equal to 5 times the social minimum wage of an unqualified worker (€12,854.64 per month).
+The employer loses the right to reimbursement if the reimbursement application is not submitted within 5 months of the date of birth or adoption of the child.